semaphoreci/docs/docs/reference/deployment-targets-yaml-reference.md

 string values that represent the names of the promotion parameters.
 These parameters hold values that can be used to filter deployments in the deployment history.

-Let's consider an example: suppose you create a parameterized promotion with `environment` parameter that can take values like `staging` and `production`.
+Let's consider an example: suppose you create a parameterized promotion with an `environment` parameter that can take values like `staging` and `production`.
 If you connect this promotion to a deployment target where `bookmark_parameter1` is set to `environment`, it enables you to filter the deployment history and display only those promotions where,